Google Pixel 4 and 4 XL review: mega-camera, 90 Hz display, face unlock

 Interface and Features

-No surprises here - the new Pixels come withAndroid 10 right out of the box.
-The long-awaited dark mode, more parental control.
-Google Assistant is now able to easily transition from task to task without the need for an active Internet connection.
-It now also has a direct transcription function that allows you to create quick voice notes and notes on the go.
+No surprises here — new Pixelscome with Android 10 right out of the box.
+The long-awaited dark mode, more parental controls.
+Google Assistant is now able to seamlessly move from task to task without the need for an active internet connection.
+It now also has a live transcription feature that allows you to create quick voice notes and notes on the go.

 Price and Release Date

-Google Pixel 4 XL 64GB / 128GB - $ 899 / $ 999
+Google Pixel 4 XL 64GB/128GB — $899/$999